epage/rfcs/text/0000-global-features.md

 ### Mutually exclusive features conflict via an identifier

-Some systems call this "provides" and others a "capablity".
+Some systems call this "provides" and others a "capability".

 Downsides
 - No way to unify these, the decision needs to be at the top-level crate.